 Elite Boutique Investment Banks

 Elite boutique investment banks are a little different from all the above-mentioned types.
-In dollar value of the deal size, elite boutique banks are parallel to bulge bracket investment banks.
-However, unlike bulge bracket banks that have thousands of employees, elite boutique banks have much smaller employee pool.
-They have operations in multiple regions, however, are usually stronger in some regions than the others.
+In the dollar value of the deal size, elite boutique banks are parallel to bulge bracket investment banks.
+However, unlike bulge bracket banks with thousands of employees, elite boutique banks have a much smaller employee pool.
+They have operations in multiple regions; however, they are usually stronger in some regions than others.
 These banks usually provide a full range of services but are stronger in one or few services.
-They may also have specialization in a particular sector, for example, an investment bank specializing in M&A deals of the oil and gas industry.
+They may also have specialization in a particular sector, for example, an investment bank specializing in M&A deals in the oil and gas industry.
 Rothschild in Europe is a classic example of an elite boutique bank.

 Now coming to the question that most aspirant asks – Which are the top 10 investment banks in the world?
-Hands down all the banks in the top 10 are bulge bracket or elite boutique bank.
-Though rankings change from agency to agency and time to time, following banks have been in the top 10 for a long time now:
+Hands down, all the banks in the top 10 are bulge brackets or elite boutique banks.
+Though rankings change from agency to agency and time to time, the following banks have been in the top 10 for a long time now:

 Top 10 Investment Banks in the World

-One of the leading investment bank since more than a century, Goldman Sachs was established in 1869 in New York City.
-The bank operates in four different segments namely investment banking, institutional client services, investing and lending and investment management.
+One of the leading investment banks for more than a century, Goldman Sachs was established in 1869 in New York City.
+The bank operates in four different segments, namely investment banking, institutional client services, investing and lending, and investment management.
 The investment banking division alone earned more than USD 5 billion in fees in the year 2016.

 JP Morgan Chase